b-charles/pigs/ioc/README.md

 var injected *MyInjectedStruct = &MyInjectedStruct{}
 ```
 Here, if `injected` is injected by the container, the field `AllComponents` will contains every components defined with the alias `"MagicService"` (at the condition that all respect the interface `SomeInterface`).
+The injected slice can not be empty: at leat one component should be found, or the framework returns an error.

 With the same spirit, you can also inject a map of components sharing a same alias, where the keys (of type `string`) are the main names of the associated components:
 ```go